janmazza/janmazza/content/authors/admin/_index.md

 My research interests include, but are not limited to, household finance, macro-finance, political economy and text analysis.

 Unsure why you would do that, but you can also find me on [{{< icon name="twitter" pack="fab">}}](http://twitter.com/jan_mazza), where I mostly rant about Italian politics and Juventus FC.

+You can contact me at jan.mazza [at] eui.eu.